tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

                   | Load |
                   +------+
 ~~~~
-{:#sli-sl title="FAI and GIS label in the label stack."}
+{:#sli-sl title="FAI and G-FAS label in the label stack."}

-> When the slice is realized over an IP dataplane, the GIS can be encoded in
+> When the slice is realized over an IP dataplane, the G-FAS can be encoded in
-the IP header.
-For example, the GIS can be encoded in portion of the IPv6
-Flow Label field as described in {{?I-D.filsfils-spring-srv6-stateless-slice-id}}.
+the IP header (e.g. as an  IPv6 option header).

 A detailed review of NRP scale considerations is presented in {{?I-D.dong-teas-nrp-scalability}}.